gmo321/playlist-app/README.md

 - As a user, I want to be able to play the next song of my playlist
 - As a user, I want to be able to play the previous song of my playlist
 - As a user, I want to be able to replay the current song of my playlist
-- As a user, I want to be able to skip the current song of my playlist